StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 ./checkaffinity.sh
 ```

-The output tells you your current IRQ CPU Affinites
+The output tells you your current CPU Affiniity for IRQs on all interfaces!

+Now you're ready to see the change!

+## The actual fix to optimize NanoPi R6S to go beyond 1400 Mbps w/ cake SQM
-Then edit the file in /etc/hotplug.d/net/40-net-smp-affinity with
+Edit the file in /etc/hotplug.d/net/40-net-smp-affinity with

 ```
 nano /etc/hotplug.d/net/40-net-smp-affinity